 518-255-5465, firstname.lastname@example.org, Knapp Hall 123

 To Report Student Code of Conduct Violations Including Sexual Harassment or Discrimination:

-Matt LaLonde, Director of Judicial and Veteran’s Affairs,
+Matt LaLonde, Director of Student Conduct and Veteran’s Affairs,

 Visit the SUNY SAVR: Campus, Local, and NYS Title IX information and Advocate, Medical and Confidential Resources at response.suny.edu